c3lang/c3-web/src/content/docs/Language Rules/precedence.md

 The change in precedence of the bitwise operators corrects a long standing issue in the C specification.
 The change in precedence for shift operations goes towards making the precedence less surprising.

 Conflating the precedence of relational and equality operations, and all bitwise operations was motivated by simplification: few remember the exact internal differences in precedence between bitwise operators.
-Parenthesis are required for those conflated levels of precedence.
+Parenthesis is required for those conflated levels of precedence.

 Left-to-right offers a very simple model to think about the internal order of operations, and encourages use of explicit ordering, as best practice in C is to use parentheses anyway.